April 2026 - JSA DRAFT

 I. Purpose and Intent

 This policy outlines the principles governing student use of personally-owned technology devices on district property, during school-sponsored activities, or when connected to district networks, regardless of location.
-Every Jeffco student in grades K–12 is provided a district-issued device designated as the sole educational tool for all instructional time.
-Students are required to use their district-assigned device during the school day for school work; the use of personal computing devices (i.e., laptops, tablets, etc.) is not permitted.
+Every Jeffco student in grades 1–12 is assigned or provided a district-issued device designated as the primary educational tool for all instructional time.
+Students are required to use their district-assigned device during the school day for school work.

-The purpose of this policy is to maximize the effectiveness of district-provided technology for learning while defining permitted times for personal device use within district guidelines.
+The purpose of this policy is to maximize the effectiveness of district-provided technology for learning while defining use guidelines for personal technology device use.
 Students must cooperate and assist the district in implementing, maintaining, and enforcing this policy.

 II.
 Definitions